 There is still a paucity of data regarding the use of Doppler parameters (Sub-endometrial & uterine artery PI, RI, and S/D ratio) at the time of ET for predicting occurrence of pregnancy after ICSI trial.

-Moustafa (3) in agreement with our results found that subendometrial PI, RI were substantially decreased in the pregnant group (1.35 \pm 0.13 and 0.82 \pm 0.07 respectively) compared to those who did not achieve pregnancy (1.58 \pm 0.21 and 0.85 \pm 0.06 respectively) (p<0.001 &P= 0.003) in order.
-They also reported that ET was significantly increased (11.38 \pm 0.41mm) in the pregnant cases vs 10.83 ± 0.39 mm in the non-pregnant counterparts (P<0.001).
-In concordance to our results also, Adibi and his colleagues (23) declared that their study included 65 IVF women; 32 (49.2%) and 33 (50.8%) of these women had successful and failed IVF outcomes, respectively.
-Women who experienced successful IVF treatment outcomes had substantially lower mean (SD) PI and RI values (P < 0.01) than those who did not.
-Wahab and colleagues (24) stated that good quality uterine and endometrial blood flow is a crucial prerequisite for effective implantation and pregnancy maintenance and lower endometrial blood flow presented as higher uterine artery flow resistance is concomitant with recurrent pregnancy loss.
-Unlike our results, Ragheb and his colleagues (6) in comparison between pregnant and non-pregnant ICSI groups as regards ultrasound and Doppler parameters reported that there were no statistically substantial variation between both groups regarding the mean endometrial thickness, Sub-endometrial RI & S/D ratio as well as uterine artery PI, RI, and S/D ratio.
-The only marker in their work that yielded statistically significant difference was the Sub-endometrial PI (P= 0.
-01).
-Kader et al. (25) in a prospective observational investigation that was conducted on 100 IVF/ICSI women, and the findings showed that there was no statistically important distinctions in the Doppler indices of the sub-endometrial blood vessels between pregnant and non-pregnant women when EMT, morphology, and subendometrial blood flow were assessed using TVUS on the day of hCG.
-Ng et al. (26) concluded in older work that the 3D-power measurement of the vascularity of the endometrium and subendometrial layers when examined at only one time point, Doppler ultrasonography was not a reliable indicator of pregnancy during stimulated IVF and fresh embryo transfer cycles.
+Moustafa (3) in agreement with our results found that sub endometrial PI, RI were substantially decreased in the pregnant group $(1.35 \pm 0.13 \text{ and } 0.82 \pm 0.07 \text{ respectively})$ compared to those who did not achieve pregnancy $(1.58 \pm 0.21 \text{ and } 0.85 \pm 0.06 \text{ respectively})$ (p<0.001 & P= 0.003) in order.
+They also reported that ET was significantly increased $(11.38 \pm 0.41 \text{ mm})$ in the pregnant cases vs $10.83 \pm 0.39 \text{ mm}$ in the non pregnant counterparts (P<0.001).

+In concordance to our results also, Adibi and his colleagues 2015 (23) declared that Their study included 65 IVF women; 32 (49.2%) and 33 (50.8%) of these women had successful and failed IVF outcomes, respectively.
+Women who experienced successful IVF treatment outcomes had substantially lower mean (SD) PI and RI values (P <0.01) than those who did not.

+Wahab and colleagues 2011, (24) stated that good quality uterine and endometrial blood flow is a crucial prerequisite for effective implantation and pregnancy maintenance and lower endometrial blood flow presented as higher uterine artery flow resistance is concomitant with recurrent pregnancy loss (RPL).

+Unlike our results, Ragheb and his colleagues (6) in comparison between pregnant and non-pregnant ICSI groups as regard ultrasound and Doppler parameters reported that there were no statistically substantial variation between both group regarding the mean endometrial thickness, Sub-endometrial RI, & S/D ratio as well as uterine artery PI, RI, and S/D ratio.
+The only marker in their work that yielded statistically significant difference was the Sub-endometrial PI (P= 0.01).

+Kader et al. (25) A prospective observational investigation was also conducted on 100 IVF/ICSI women, and the findings showed that there was no statistically important distinctions in the Doppler indices of the sub-endometrial blood vessels between pregnant and non-pregnant women when EMT, morphology, and subendometrial blood flow were assessed using TVUS on the day of hCG.

+Ng et al. (26) concluded in older work that the 3Dpower measurement of the vascularity of the endometrium and subendometrial layers when examined at only one time point, Doppler ultrasonography was not a reliable indicator of pregnancy during stimulated IVF and fresh embryo transfer cycles.
 However, the fact that endometrial and subendometrial vascularity was much greater in expectant women who delivered a live child than in those who had a miscarriage supports us in their study.

 Varying research designs, varying numbers of patients included, various endometrial preparation protocols, endometrial thickness at the moment of transfer, and the Doppler technology used to measure endometrial blood flow may all contribute to the discrepancy from our results.

-Prasad et al. (10) suggested that Doppler parameters may alter amongst women with various causes of infertility.
+Prasad et al.(10) suggested that Doppler parameters may alter amongst women with various causes of infertility.
 Those with male and tubal factors have been reported to have lower PSV and uterine perfusions than those with unexplained infertility.